Identifying Unique Spatial-Temporal Bayesian Network without Markov Equivalence: Background and Notation

-A Bayesian network model for $\mathbf{U}$ is a DAG, $\mathcal{G}=(\mathbf{V}, \mathbf{E})$, in which $\mathbf{V}$ is the set of nodes in one-to-one correspondence to $\mathbf{U}$ and $\mathbf{E}$ is the set of directed edges connecting two variables.
-The DAG is a type of graphical language describing all of conditional independence in the joint distribution.
-It factorizes the joint distribution into the product of multiple conditional probability distributions as follow:
+Bayesian network can be built on $\mathbf{V}=\{X_1, \dots, X_n\}$ in Eq.~(\ref{sys}).
+It is a DAG $\mathcal{G}=(\mathbf{V}, \mathbf{E})$ that represents probabilistic knowledge~\cite{Aprimer2016}, where $\mathbf{E}$ is the set of directed edges.
+Note that, if the Structural Causal Model is mentioned, the Bayesian network is causal, because every Structural Causal Model is associated with a graphical causal model, and the Bayesian network is one realization of the graphical causal models~\cite{Aprimer2016}.
+In Bayesian network, DAG is a type of graphical language to describe all of conditional independence in joint distribution.
+It factorizes the joint distribution into a product of multiple conditional probability distributions as follow: